There are some circumstances in which a notary will

 purely domestic Australian purposes.
 Commissioners for Taking

-Affidavits provide these services for nominal fees and Justices of The
+Affidavits and Justices of The Peace provide these services.

 Documents in forms prescribed by Australian laws

 The notary will generally not intervene in respect of documents

 prepared in compliance with forms prescribed by Australian